rootvector/C-ESSENTIALS/Basics/hackartexp/README.md

-Small Project tha helped to understand the file operation etc.
+Mini Project tha helped to understand the file operation etc.